Yokize/decorize/package/cache/README.md

 - Allow to configure the clearing of results.\
   Configure the clearing with `before` and `after` (default) options which defines whether cleaning should be done before or after the method or accessor execution.
   The decorator cannot be applied to both the getter and setter of the same property, so its possible to specify explicitly the `getter` or `setter`.

+- Allow to change the `Global` configuration and helpers.\
+  The package exports `Global`, which can be used to change the default resolver and helpers to manage the cache.

 - Polyfill free, ES5 and TypeScript compatibility.\
   There is no need for any polyfill and can be fully used by ES5 or TypeScript (`d.ts`).